 Between 5 March, when the UK had its first coronavirus-related death, and 31 July, the nation reached an official death toll of 45,999.
 This is much higher than estimates given in March by both an Imperial College study, which predicted 5,700 deaths, and by health chief Stephen Powis who said keeping the deaths below 20,000 would be a “good result”.

-Despite the high numbers lockdown restrictions have gradually been eased.
-But on Friday, Boris Johnson warned that infection rates across England are slowly beginning to creep up.
-The prime minister described the situation as “the warning light on the dashboard” and said that it was necessary to reverse some planned measures.
-Chris Witty, the government’s chief medical adviser said at the same press conference, the UK was reaching “the limit of what we can do”.
+Despite the high numbers, lockdown restrictions have gradually been eased in most of England.
+But on 31 July, Boris Johnson warned that infection rates across England were slowly beginning to creep up.
+The prime minister described the situation as “the warning light on the dashboard” and Chris Witty, the government’s chief medical adviser said the UK was reaching “the limit of what we can do”.

-These foreboding statements come just 24 hours after Mr Johnson warned that our European neighbours are beginning to experience signs of the much-dreaded “second wave”.
-On 28 July the prime minister said the UK must remain “vigilant” to such a threat – against a background of reports that he was “extremely concerned” a similar fate awaits the UK in two weeks’ time.
+These foreboding statements come just 24 hours after Mr Johnson warned our European neighbours were beginning to experience signs of the much-dreaded “second wave”.
+On 28 July the prime minister said the UK must remain “vigilant” to such a threat – against a background of reports that he was “extremely concerned” a similar fate awaits the UK.

-In spite of this, many do want to continue easing restrictions – not least because the economy needs people outside of their houses – but also because, as Mr Witty said on 31 July, there could be “big disadvantages” to waiting later in the year, until the winter, to start reopening.
+Although this "whack-a-mole" approach has been somewhat criticised, the government says there are arguments for continuing to try and push those limits – not least because the economy needs people outside of their houses – but also because, as Mr Witty said on 31 July, there could be “big disadvantages” to waiting later in the year, until the winter, to start reopening.

 The UK is still relying heavily on summer-compatible mitigation measures, such as encouraging socialising outside (in gardens or parks), queueing outside shops to reduce capacity, or visiting outside theatres, drive-in cinemas and concerts.
 In addition seasonal illnesses, like flu, are less prevalent in the summer months, giving more capacity for the NHS to deal with Covid-19, unlike in winter when it is historically overrun.

-So as Mr Johnson is forced to “put on the brakes” on lockdown measures – on the hottest day of the year so far – how do our prospects look for the winter?
+So how do our prospects look for the winter?
 Is it reasonable to expect, as Boris Johnson promised, that we will have a “more significant return to normality” by Christmas?

 Will coronavirus be more dangerous in the winter?